- Search The Registry

 Browne enhanced his authority and expanded his audience through the church.
 The Colored Methodist Episcopal Church Conference of Alabama licensed him to preach and ordained him in August 1876.
 That same year, the Grand Lodge of Good Templars of Virginia invited Browne to lead its new branch of the True Reformers in Richmond.
-After an auspicious start, interest in the Reformers quickly dwindled.
+After a promising start, interest in the Reformers quickly dwindled.

-Browne returned to Alabama, where he developed plans to transform his temperance society into an insurance organization with a bank, but he could not obtain the state charter necessary for the enterprise.
-In 1880 he moved to Richmond to take control of the weak Grand Fountain of Virginia and there continued to work on his plan to create a business empire out of the True Reformers.
-Shortly after his arrival in Richmond he also served for a time as pastor of the Leigh Street Methodist Episcopal Church.
+Browne returned to Alabama, where he developed plans to transform his temperance society into an insurance organization with a bank.
+Still, he could not obtain the state charter necessary for the enterprise.
+In 1880 he moved to Richmond to take control of the weak Grand Fountain of Virginia and continued to work on his plan to create a business empire out of the True Reformers.
+Shortly after his arrival in Richmond, he also served for a time as pastor of the Leigh Street Methodist Episcopal Church.

-Browne's first insurance effort, the Mutual Benefit and Relief Plan of the United Order of True Reformers was a poorly planned saving and death benefit system that depended on continual recruitment of new members to pay its beneficiaries, which made it little more than a Ponzi scheme.
+Browne's first insurance effort, the Mutual Benefit and Relief Plan of the United Order of True Reformers, was a poorly planned saving and death benefit system that depended on the continual recruitment of new members to pay its beneficiaries, which made it little more than a Ponzi scheme.